trapeze-bell-peter/hamiltonian_comp/README.md

 #Final Comment
-There are quite a few other languages I would like to include: Python, Typescript, C# and Scala.
+There are quite a few other languages I would like to include: Python, Typescript, and Scala.
 I will add them in, as an implementation becomes available.